pygfx/pygfx/README.md

 ## About pygfx

-Pygfx is a graphics library that uses WGPU (the successor of OpenGL) to provide GPU acceleration to rendering workloads that takes inspiration from the ThreeJS API.
+pygfx is a graphics library that uses WGPU (the successor of OpenGL) to provide GPU acceleration to rendering workloads that takes inspiration from the ThreeJS API.
 It is mature enough to serve as a general-purpose rendering engine (Yes, you _can_ write a game with it.) while being geared towards scientific and